charlottecrevier/how-to/docs/pystac-client.md

 ```

 For more details on search parameters available with pystac-client, see [items search] documentation.
-For certificate error while accessing the STAC API, see [using custom certificat] documentation
+For certificate error while accessing the STAC API, see [using custom certificate] documentation

 <!-- START: Get a list of collections using pystac-client -->
 ::: how-to-guides.pystac-client-collections-example